“National parks are the best idea we ever had.

 What we’re getting at is this: There are national parks that reflect every aspect of America.
 And, somewhat surprisingly, only about a quarter of all those sites actually have admission fees in the first place!

-When to Visit National Parks for Free
+When and Where to Visit National Parks for Free

 Perhaps the first question is, should you get in for free?
 The truth is, our National Park Service could always benefit from your admission fees.
 After all, it is expensive maintaining all of those park sites, and at least 80% of your park fee stays right there in the park.
 Paying your park entry fee is more than admission to some amusement park.
 It is an investment in our own sacred lands.
 (And it is literally a lot less than admission to an amusement park!)